-Any additional arguments to the build.sh call are passed on to the underlying docker build command.
-Since docker takes arguments, you cannot call any further actions after it, in the same build.sh call.
+Any additional arguments are passed on to the underlying docker build command.
+Since docker\deb takes arguments, you cannot call any further actions after it, in the same build.sh call.

 Note: You need Docker version 17.06 or higher to use this.